jacopoaltieri/scope-xr/README.md

 ## GUI Execution

-The GUI provides an easy-to-use interface with all settings and parameters available in one window.
-It is the recommended way to use SCOPE-XR.
+The recommended way for routine analysis.
+It features live image previews and interactive parameter tuning.
 To run the GUI, simply type:

 ```bash